 We are a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health.
-We are motivated by the need to find better ways to help and empower people suffering with mental health challenges who are not helped by existing therapies, and are pioneering the development of a new model of psilocybin therapy, in which psilocybin is administered in conjunction with psychological support.
+We are motivated by the need to find better ways to help and empower people suffering with mental health challenges who are not helped by existing therapies, and are pioneering the development of a new model of psilocybin therapy, in which COMP360 psilocybin is administered in conjunction with psychological support, which we refer to as COMP360 psilocybin therapy.
 Our initial focus is on treatment-resistant depression, or TRD, a subset of major depressive disorder, or MDD, comprising patients who are inadequately served by the current treatment paradigm.
 Early signals from academic studies, using formulations of psilocybin not developed by us, have shown that psilocybin therapy may have the potential to improve outcomes for patients suffering with TRD, with rapid reductions in depression symptoms and effects lasting up to six months, after administration of a single high dose.
-We have developed a proprietary, high-purity polymorphic crystalline formulation of psilocybin, COMP360.
+We have developed a proprietary, highpurity polymorphic crystalline formulation of psilocybin, COMP360.
 In 2019, we completed a Phase I clinical trial administering COMP360, along with psychological support, to 89 healthy volunteers.
 In this trial, we observed that COMP360 was generally well-tolerated and supported continued progression of Phase IIb studies.
 On November 9, 2021, we announced positive topline results from our Phase IIb clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of treatment-resistant depression.
 This is the largest, randomized, controlled, double-blind psilocybin therapy clinical trial ever completed.
 The topline results from the 233-participant trial showed a rapid and sustained response for patients receiving a single dose of COMP360 psilocybin with psychological support.
 The trial achieved its primary endpoint for the highest dose, with a 25mg dose of COMP360 demonstrating a statistically significant (p<0.001) and clinically relevant reduction in depressive symptom severity after three weeks compared with the COMP360 1mg arm.
 We believe that COMP360 psilocybin therapy - combining COMP360 psilocybin with psychological support from specially trained therapists - could offer a new approach to depression care.
-We anticipate the initiation of a Phase III program in the second half of 2022.
+We anticipate the initiation of a Phase III program in the fourth quarter of 2022.

-On November 3, 2021, we announced that we will be conducting a Phase II clinical trial to assess the safety and tolerability of COMP360 psilocybin therapy in post-traumatic stress disorder (PTSD).
+In the fourth quarter of 2021, we launched a Phase II clinical trial to assess the safety and tolerability of COMP360 psilocybin therapy in post-traumatic stress disorder, or PTSD.
 The study expands our research pipeline in COMP360 psilocybin therapy.
-It is a multicenter, fixed-dose open label study and will enroll 20 participants; it will begin at The Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King's College London.
+It is a multicenter, fixed-dose open label study and will enroll 20 participants.

-On March 24, 2022, we announced that we formed a long-term strategic partnership with South London and Maudsley NHS Foundation Trust (SLaM) and the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King's College London to launch The Centre for Mental Health Research and Innovation which will work to accelerate psychedelic research and develop new models of care for mental health in the UK.
-The Centre will accelerate research of emerging psychedelic therapies, support therapist training and certification, evaluate real-world evidence, and prototype digital technologies to enable personalised, predictive and preventative care models.
+On March 24, 2022, we announced that we formed a long-term strategic partnership with South London and Maudsley NHS Foundation Trust, or SLaM and the Institute of Psychiatry, Psychology & Neuroscience, or IoPPN at King's College London to launch The Centre for Mental Health Research and Innovation which will work to accelerate psychedelic research and develop new models of care for mental health in the UK.
+The Centre will accelerate research of emerging psychedelic therapies, support therapist training and certification, evaluate real-world evidence, and prototype digital technologies to enable personalized, predictive and preventative care models.